 To underscore both the role of the instrument in IDA’s Exceptional Allocations and that the coverage of the exercise extends beyond post-conflict situations, the overall country score is referred to as the ISAI.

-The 2015 results The ISAI scores are presented below in two tables:
+The 2016 results The ISAI scores are presented below:

 For more details on how these ratings are prepared, please see Frequently Asked Questions (pdf).